 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with inner ear problems.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible and say what makes your symptoms better or worse.
+- Be prepared to describe your symptoms in as much detail as possible and say what makes your symptoms better or worse.